Geology of Ceredigion: Metalliferous minerals

 mining localities, as too were Llancynfelyn, Tre-Taliesin and Tal-y-bont between Machynlleth and Aberystwyth.
-The remains of mines can be found scattered in the vicinity of Nant-y-moch Reservoir and also at Goginog, Cwmsymlog and Pen-bont Rhydybeddau and the Pont-rhyd-y-groes area.
+The remains of mines can be found scattered in the vicinity of Nant-y-moch Reservoir and also at Goginan, Cwmsymlog and Pen-bont Rhydybeddau and the Pont-rhyd-y-groes area.
 A mine museum (Silver Mountain Experience) is in operation near Ponterwyd.

 Building stone

 Building stone was sourced historically in a cluster of quarries opened in the Aberystwyth Grits around Aberystwyth.
 Trichrug quarry north of Trefilan worked the Mynydd Bach Formation sandstones and a couple of quarries beside the river at Llandyssul exploited Ordovician sandstones for building purposes.

 Geoconservation

 Numerous sites are protected as SSSIs whilst some RIGS are also identified and within which structured conservation activity takes place.
 Just under 34 km of the coastline is defined as heritage coast in recognition of the quality of its landscape which is owed principally to its geology.
 Underpinning the wildlife interest of the Dyfi National Nature Reserve is the assemblage of post-glacial geological features including sand dunes, mud flats and raised bog.